 A strong digital presence across all channels encourages communication, drives up responses and boosts sales.
-A recent study by Sagence reported that customers who engage with brands across all channels spend 4% more than those that don’t.
+A study by Sagence reported that customers who engage with brands across all channels spend 4% more than those that don’t.
 A large part of this approach is down to publishing content with consistency and regularity – so that you get your message across in a world that is most definitely content hungry.
 Yet still, there are bosses out there who have yet to be convinced of the benefits of content marketing, or who are simply not getting the right results from their online content and have lost faith in its ability to generate a good ROI.

 So how do you persuade the person who controls the budget to spend money on good quality content?
 Here are five (and a half) reasons that should convince your boss that your business needs content marketing.